prayoga01/Breast-Cancer-app/README.md

 ## 📝 License

-This project was created for research purposes and for the development of a screening system at RSUP Prof. Dr. I.G.N.G Ngoerah, Bali.
+This project was created for research purposes and for the development of a screening system.